pixelastic/ensure-url-trailing-slash/README.md

 The main export of the module is a method that will check the URL and redirect (using `window.location.replace`) if needed.

-Note that because of the issue this module is aimed to solved, you shouldn't call the method from an external ressource, as this ressource might not get loaded.
+Note that because of the issue this module is aimed to solve, you shouldn't call the method from an external ressource, as this ressource might not get loaded.
 Instead, you should inline it in your `<head>`.